ackirby88/CS107/cpp-overview.md

 ## Background
 This track assumes basic programming knowledge at the level covered in [Harvard's CS50](https://cs50.harvard.edu/college/2019/fall/).
-Our goal will be to build up your C++ experience and introduce system development techniques for Computational Science & Engineering.
+Our goal is to build up your C++ experience and introduce system development techniques for Computational Science & Engineering.

 ```C++
 class CppTrack: public CS107 {